top of page

 If you have signed up to be on the swarm team please make sure your membership is current.
 There are several that are not.
 We have been receiving notification of payment details that need updating and if not updated, payments are being declined and memberships not renewed.
 You should be receiving emails about pending membership renewal and/or pending cancelations.
 Make sure you are checking your spam/ junk emails as well.

-Also, please add me and to your contact list so that you will know that it is me calling and not a spam call.
-I don't leave messages.
-Mary Dempsey 253-640-1615
+Also, please add Chris Camper to your contact list so that you will know that it is Chris calling and not a spam call.
+Chris' phone number is 253-230-8724.

 With that said, our insurance company needs waivers signed by the community and also by you, the beekeepers.
 Follow this link to the waiver.
 It is at the bottom of the page.